stechstudio/codeception-laravel-unittest/README.md

 Unit Test class for Codeception and Laravel 5
 ====================

-This class allows you to write [Codeception](http://codeception.com/) unit tests with all the same goodies (helpers, facade mocking, etc) that the [default Laravel testing](http://laravel.com/docs/4.2/testing) provides.
+This class allows you to write [Codeception](http://codeception.com/) unit tests with all the same goodies (bootstrapping, helpers, facade mocking, etc) that the [default Laravel testing](http://laravel.com/docs/4.2/testing) provides.

 **Wait, _unit_ tests in Codeception?
 I thought Codeception was for functional and acceptance testing?**